-In reality, the dinosaurs are probably not out to get you.
-In fact, they're still extinct, at least as far as we know.
+In reality, they're all still extinct—at least as far as we know.
 Given all that, how dangerous is this paleontologist gig?
-Well, assuming you're digging in the hot sun for hours on end, you'll probably develop an impressive second-degree sunburn, not to mention a nice case of dehydration.
+Well, you're almost guaranteed to be digging in the hot sun for hours on end at some point.
+There's a chance you'll develop an impressive second-degree sunburn, not to mention a nice case of dehydration.

-On the other hand, you might find yourself chipping away at slime-covered rocks in some dark, dank cave with bat guano (and the bats, too) dropping from the ceiling at random intervals.
-You've barely got room to turn around, much less hightail it out of there.
-Oh, and is that a snake over there?
-What kind?
-Did we mention this whole exercise has given you a nice case of claustrophobia?
+On the other hand, you might find yourself chipping away at slime-covered rocks in some dark, dank cave, with all sorts of nasty creatures lurking in the depths.
+You've barely got room to turn around much less hightail it out of there at the first sign of trouble.
+And did we mention this whole exercise has given you a fully-developed case of claustrophobia?